 It seems that ticks and fleas are just here to annoy us and our dogs… am I right?
 This is especially true when it comes to ticks because of the diseases they carry.
-Yes, there are more than one.
+Yes, there is more to them than just Lyme disease.
 It’s not only the well-known Lyme disease that we need to worry about but tick-borne encephalitis (TBE) too.
 There are a few others, however, these are the two most prevalent in Europe.

 Ticks were always very common in Slovakia but here in the UK ticks have become more abundant and have extended their distribution in Europe during the last two to three decades.
 Changes in farming, global warming, more animals moving around and across the borders, all contribute to this.